statistics-reference/statistics-reference.github.io/README.md

 # statistics-reference.github.io
-Reference guide from statistics to artificial intelligence.
+Reference guide for statistics.
 Let's change the world. https://statistics-reference.github.io/

 **Goals of this github:**
 * Reference guide for practitioners, learners, and educators